 Wait … Can Your Feet Make Your Back Hurt?

-It’s not a perfect comparison, but you can think of your feet as if they were your foundation.
+You see where this is going, don’t you?It’s not a perfect comparison, but you can think of your feet as if they were your foundation.
 And when you do, some interesting parallels pop up:

 - Like a building foundation, we often take our feet for granted and don’t really think about them—until they start to have problems.

 - Like a building foundation, feet that are painful or unstable aren’t just “foot problems.”
 Over time, they spread.
 Instead of sticking doors and wall cracks, you might wind up with painful inflammation in your shins, knees, and yes—even in your back.